Anaek Inc (DBA AttendanceBot) is deeply committed to protecting the privacy of its customers.

 We collect your email address in order to:

-to send emails to our clients after the original transaction has occurred.
+- Market to our mailing list or continue to send emails to our clients after the original transaction

 To be in accordance with CANSPAM, we agree to the following: